bgriffen/oldwebsite/_posts/2013-03-20-gow-influential-thinkers-version-two.md

 For our example above, once you create the matrix, all you need to do now is simply create a .dl file which contains the following:

+{% highlight Text %}
 dl n=3
 format = fullmatrix
 labels:
 Person A, Person B, Person C
 data:
 0 1 0
 0 0 1
 1 0 1
+{% endhighlight %}

 This is the information which helped me.
 Once I obtained this matrix for the Wikipedia network, Gephi was able to import it.
 Thank-you to whoever made this extension – it is genius.